workshopdemos/doggos-gse/README.md

 1. Click on the hamburger menu (three lines) icon at the top of the sidebar
 2. Select Terminal → New Terminal
 3. Make sure the command line starts with: ```developer@ws-<"a-long-number-here">:~/doggos-gse```
-4. Issue the following command to build and deploy the application to a data set: ```syncz -c "bldz"``` (Click “Allow” if you see the pop-up window asking about copying and pasting permissions)
+4. Issue the following command to build and deploy the application to a data set: ```syncz -c "bldz"``` and hit Enter key (Click “Allow or Paste” if you see the pop-up window asking about copying and pasting permissions)

 ## Run the DOGGOS application AFTER the change is made and the the build is run